Iran threatens to charge ships for using Strait of Hormuz.

-Iran controls the Strait of Hormuz after a period of conflict.
-The United States and Iran are negotiating a new agreement.
-This agreement concerns Iran’s rights to control the waterway.
+Iran controls the Strait of Hormuz after a military campaign.
+The United States and Iran are negotiating a framework for the waterway.
+Israel’s attacks in Lebanon are contributing to the ongoing tensions.

 Summarized from the sources above.
 Read the originals for the full story.